 Here's another good option that won't scratch the base of your iron.
 Dampen a paper towel or soft rag with distilled white vinegar, and wipe the soleplate to remove the gunk.
 If residue remains, soak a clean paper towel or rag in distilled white vinegar, lay the cool iron soleplate on the towel, and let soak for 15-30 minutes.
 Wipe away the remainder.

-Dampen a paper towel or rag with water or vinegar and dip a corner in baking soda or coarse salt.
+Dampen a paper towel or rag with water or vinegar and dip a corner in bi-carb soda or coarse salt.
 Buff the soleplate clean.
-Baking soda is less likely to scratch your iron than coarse salt.
+Bi-carb soda is less likely to scratch your iron than coarse salt.

 Empty your iron's reservoir of stale water and refill with distilled water.
-Set the iron on high heat and full steam.
-(Some irons have a "steam clean" setting.)
-Let your iron set, allowing it to emit steam and clear the vents.
+Set the iron on high heat and full steam – some irons have a "steam clean" setting.
+Let your iron sit, allowing it to emit steam and clear the vents.
 You can also iron an old towel for several minutes so steam flushes the debris onto the towel.
 Empty any remaining water from the reservoir.
 Avoid putting vinegar in the water reservoir.

 This article originally appeared on Better Homes and Gardens US.